Are you looking for a creative and yummy way to enjoy eggplant? Try these delicious roasted curried eggplant chips.

 My impulse buys?
 Well, there are many, but fresh fruits and vegetables often top the list.

 (I know – but what did you expect this holistic nutritionist to say?
 I’m not going to out myself about my sweet tooth, though it certainly exists – indeed, it might be the sweetest thing about me!)

 In particular, I love to buy (and eat) foods I’ve never had before and I love to buy fresh fruits and vegetables that I don’t see all the time at the store.

 For some reason, baby eggplants have been my impulse buy of late!
 I simply can’t resist their shiny, smooth, antioxidant-rich skins and creamy-when-roasted-until-tender insides.

 Normally, though, I have a hard time doing the adorably cute baby eggplants justice.
 I usually don’t plan my weekly menus around my impulse buys, so it becomes a mad race to simply throw them into whatever else I might be cooking.
 And for the record, they hide quite nicely in soups, stews and curries of all kinds.

-I have found that for me, the sweet spot is with eggplant slices that are roughly ¼ inch thick.
+I have found that for me, the sweet spot for these eggplant chips is slices that are roughly ¼ inch thick.
 This provides a perfect crunchy crust with soft insides; if you prefer all-crunch and no creamy insides, you can slice them a bit thinner.

 If you’ve never made your own curry powder, I highly recommend the curry powder recipe by Meghan Telpner in her book Undiet.
 It’s a favourite and I’ve made it dozens of times.

-Here’s the recipe for your eggplant impulse buying pleasure:
+Here’s the recipe for Roasted Curried Eggplant Chips, for your eggplant impulse-buying pleasure.